 Use the software to format the citations within the text of your review.
-It will also produce the reference list at the end of your document formatted in a style of your choosing (preferably one recomended by the School).
+It will also produce the reference list at the end of your document formatted in a style of your choosing eg APA7th.

-See the referencing page on this guide for a helpsheet and some videos on how to get started with Endnote, Edinburgh Napier’s referencing management software.
+See our Reference Management LibGuide on how to get started with Endnote or Mendeley, Edinburgh Napier’s referencing management software.

 NHS Scotland users can also use the Refworks ref management software supplied on the NHS Knowledge network site instead of Endnote, if they would prefer.